keshann93/keshann93.github.io/_posts/2017-02-07-statements-and-expressions.md

 ### Statements

-In a programming language, a set of words, numbers and operators togather that perform speciic task is defined as a **statement**.
+In a programming language, a set of words, numbers and operators togather that perform speciic task is defined as a _statement_.
 For e.g. in Javascript a statement would possibly look like below

 ```javascript
 a = b / 3;
 ```

+According to above snippet > a and > b are called _variables_, which are like two simple store containers where you can store any of your required value in it.
+To make it clear > 3 is just a value itself which can be defined as _literal value_, because it stands alone without being stored in a variable.

+The > = and > / characters are operators where they perform actions with values and variables such as assignment and mathematical division.
+Most statements in Javascript concludes with a semicolong > (;) at the end.